U.S. Route 27 in Florida: Santos through High Springs

-Before US 27/US 301/US 441 enters Ocala, it veers off to the left at an intersection with County Road Old 441 (Southeast Lake Weir Avenue), a former segment of US 441 that eventually leads to Ocala Union Station.
-The first major intersection after this is 31st Street.
-Then it crosses under a railroad bridge before reaching the City Limits and the intersections with the northern terminus of CR 475 and crossing SR 464 (17th Street).
+Before US 27/US 301/US 441 enters Ocala, it veers off to the left at an intersection with CR Old 441 (Southeast Lake Weir Avenue), a former segment of US 441 that eventually leads to the Ocala Union Station.
+The first major intersection after this section is 31st Street.
+Then, it crosses under a railroad bridge before reaching the city limits and the intersections with the northern terminus of CR 475 and crossing SR 464 (17th Street).
 US 27/US 301/US 441 intersects with SR 200 (becoming the new hidden state road until US 301 reaches US 1/US 23).
 The highway reaches the heart of Ocala at the intersection with SR 40 (West Silver Springs Boulevard).
-After this, the road crosses a railroad bridge west of Ocala Union Station.
-Five blocks later, it reaches the intersection of SR 492(Northwest 10th Street) only to move in the opposite direction, leaving the US 301-441 overlap and taking SR 500 with it.
-After retaining its status as an independent US highway, US 27 moves from Northwest Tenth Street to Northwest Blitchton Road and has another interchange with I-75 at exit 354, although this one is a mere diamond interchange, as opposed to the elaborate partial cloverleaf with flyovers in Weston.
-From here it continues northwest through rural Marion County, much of which is surrounded by horse farms.
+After this section, the road crosses a railroad bridge west of Ocala Union Station.
+Five blocks later, it reaches the intersection of SR 492 (Northwest 10th Street) only to move in the opposite direction, leaving the US 301/US 441 overlap and taking SR 500 with it.
+After retaining its status as an independent U.S. Highway, US 27 moves from Northwest Tenth Street to Northwest Blitchton Road and has another interchange with I-75 at exit 354, although this one is a mere diamond interchange, as opposed to the elaborate partial cloverleaf interchange with flyovers in Weston.
+From here, it continues northwest through rural Marion County, much of which is surrounded by horse farms.
 The few truly significant intersection in this region include CR 464B in Fellowship and then CR 326 near Emathla.

-The last intersections at the Marion-Levy county line are with CR 316 and CR 335.
+The last intersections at the Marion–Levy county line are with CR 316 and CR 335.
 Though horse farms are scarce along this segment in Levy County, the surroundings remain rural.
-CR 316 begins again at an intersection with US 27 in East Williston, and as the road enters the City of Williston, it serves as the western terminus of CR 318, crosses a set of CSX railroad tracks, and loses its status as an independent US route.
+CR 316 begins again at an intersection with US 27 in East Williston, and as the road enters the city of Williston, it serves as the western terminus of CR 318, crosses a set of CSX Transportation railroad tracks, and loses its status as an independent U.S. Highway.
 SR 500 continues straight ahead along US 27 Alt., while US 27 turns north and joins US 41 (hidden SR 45), as well as SR 121, which already ran east for a few blocks along US 27 Alt.
 The concurrency with SR 121 is short-lived though, as it branches away to the northeast.
-The US 27/US 41 concurrency is one of the few segments that are only two lanes wide, and it begins to lean to the northwest until briefly shifting straight north before approaching Archer, where it intersects CR 346, then a former Florida Railway and Navigation Company right-of-way, and finally SR 24.
-After SR 24, US 27/US 41 curves back northwest but head straight northward through SR 26 in Newberry and both remain as such until US 41 reaches High Springs, and joins US 441 towards Lake City and points north.
+The US 27/US 41 concurrency is one of the few segments that are only two lanes wide, and it begins to lean to the northwest until briefly shifting straight north before approaching Archer, where it intersects CR 346, then a former Florida Central and Peninsular Railroad right-of-way, and finally SR 24.
+After SR 24, US 27/US 41 curves back northwest but heads straight northward through SR 26 in Newberry, and both remain as such until US 41 reaches High Springs, joins US 441 toward Lake City, and points north.